kev0960/ModooCode/md/inst/fsave-fnsave.md

 ### NOTES:

-*See IA-32 Architecture Compatibility section below.
+\htmlonly{*}See IA-32 Architecture Compatibility section below.

 ### Description

 Stores the current FPU state (operating environment and register stack) at the specified destination in memory, and then re-initializes the FPU.
-The FSAVE instruction checks for and handles pending unmasked floating-point exceptions before storing the FPU state; the FNSAVE instruction does not.
+The `FSAVE` instruction checks for and handles pending unmasked floating-point exceptions before storing the FPU state; the `FNSAVE` instruction does not.

 The FPU operating environment consists of the FPU control word, status word, tag word, instruction pointer, data pointer, and last opcode.
 Figures 8-9 through 8-12 in the Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 1, show the layout in memory of the stored environment, depending on the operating mode of the processor (protected or real) and the current operand-size attribute (16-bit or 32-bit).
 In virtual-8086 mode, the real mode layouts are used.
 The contents of the FPU register stack are stored in the 80 bytes immediately follow the operating environment image.